 If these symptoms aren't properly taken care of, there are more severe conditions that can occur as a result of estrogen dominance.

 These are some ways to recognize estrogen dominance; there are many symptoms you can encounter that are signs of this problem.
 Your hormones are key players to the wellness and workings of your body, so it is important you how to best manage them.
-Click on the following link for more information about how to handle estrogen imbalance.
+Click on the following link for more information about how to lower estrogen levels.